kramskb1/Group-6-ETL-Project/README.md

 ## .gitignore:
 	- Used to hide our usernames and passwords when uploading data to our database

-## NewYorkTimes_Scrape.ipnyb:
+## NewYorkTimes_Scrape.ipynb:
 	- Extracts data from "https://en.m.wikipedia.org/wiki/Lists_of_The_New_York_Times_Fiction_Best_Sellers" to get a dictionary of the books that were best sellers and the years they acheived that title.
-	- Transforms that data to a dataframe and saves it as a csv in the "Output" folder, while exporting the data our database.
+	- Transforms that data to a dataframe and saves it as a csv in the "Output" folder, while exporting the data to our database.
 	- This dataframe becomes the new_york_times table

 ## README.md: